COALAIP/specs/README.md

 ```

-Note that a distinction has been made between works (typed as `Creation`s)
+Note that a distinction has been made between `Work`s (typed as "coalaip.schema/Creation"s) and
-and manifestations (typed as `Manifestation`s).
-Both physical and digital manifestations can be
+`Manifestation`s (typed as "coalaip.schema/Manifestation"s).
+Both physical and digital
-represented, with digital manifestations including a set of fingerprints as well as a link pointing
+manifestations can be represented, with digital manifestations containing a link to an example of
-to an example of the work.
-In the future, we plan to subtype both a `Creation` and a
-`Manifestation` type from schema.org's CreativeWork to allow the easy addition of properties.

-#### The Copyright Transfer

-- TODO:
-    - When a Creation is being transferred, expresses a Copyright transfer between parties
-    - Outline how this is working, what implications it has and so on
+the work as well as possibly being associated with a set of fingerprints.

-### The LCC Right `Entity`
+### The RRM `Right` Entity

-In comparison to all other RRM `Entity` types, the Right is by far the most interconnected.
+In comparison to all other RRM entity types, the `Right` is by far the most interconnected.
 A
 minimal set of required properties include:

-- **RightType:** Defines the type of Right (e.g. all uses, license, copy, play, stream,
+- **RightType:** Defines the type of `Right` (e.g. all uses, license, copy, play, stream,
-  administration, lcc:RightSet, etc)
+  administration, an `lcc:RightSet`, etc);
-- **ToolType:** Defines the type of medium that must be employed when exercising the Right (e.g.
+- **ToolType:** Defines the type of medium that must be employed when exercising the `Right` (e.g.
   only watch on mobile phone or only use a brush to produce manifestations). `ToolType`s are not
-  consumed as part of exercising the Right.
+  consumed as part of exercising the `Right`;
 - **MaterialType:** Defines the type of material that may be employed when exercising the right
-  (e.g. only use watercolour paint to produce manifestations). `MaterialType`s are consumed as part
+  (e.g. only use watercolour paint to produce manifestations). `MaterialType`s are consumed during
-  of exercising the Right and become part of the result.
+  the exercising of a `Right` and become part of the result;
-- **ValidContextType:** Defines the type of context in which the Right may be exercised (e.g. in
+- **ValidContextType:** Defines the type of context in which the `Right` may be exercised (e.g. in
-  flight, public, commercial use, academic research, etc.).
+  flight, public, commercial use, academic research, etc.);
-- **IsExclusive:** Indicates whether the Right is exclusive to the Rightsholder (e.g. `true` or
+- **IsExclusive:** Indicates whether the `Right` is exclusive to the rightsholder (e.g. `true` or
-  `false).
+  `false`);
-- **PercentageShare:** Defines the percentage share of the Right controlled (e.g. 51%, 100%, etc.).
+- **PercentageShare:** Defines the percentage share of the `Right` controlled (e.g. 51%, 100%,
+  etc.);
-- **NumberOfUses:** Defines the number of uses permitted by the Right (e.g. 3, 5, unlimited uses,
+- **NumberOfUses:** Defines the number of uses permitted by the `Right` (e.g. 3, 5, unlimited uses,
-  etc.).
+  etc.);
-- **ValidPeriod:** Defines the period during which the Right is valid. (e.g. 2015-2016).
+- **ValidPeriod:** Defines the period during which the `Right` is valid. (e.g. 2015-2016); and
-- **Territory:** Defines the Place where the Right is may be exercised (e.g. North America).
+- **Territory:** Defines the Place where the `Right` may be exercised (e.g. North America).

-In addition, a Right can have the following outgoing links to other entities:
+In addition, a `Right` can have the following outgoing links to other entities:

-- Links to other Rights (`0 - n`; one-to-many): *RelatedRight*.
+- Links to other `Right`s (`0 - n`; one-to-many): *RelatedRight*.
-- Links to Parties (`0 - n`; one-to-many): *RelatedParty*.
+- Links to `Party`s (`0 - n`; one-to-many): *RelatedParty*.
-- Links to Creations (`0 - n`; one-to-many): *RelatedCreations*.
+- Links to `Creation`s (`0 - n`; one-to-many): *RelatedCreations*.
-- Links to Places (`0 - n`; one-to-many): *RelatedPlace*.
+- Links to `Place`s (`0 - n`; one-to-many): *RelatedPlace*.
+- Links to `Right`s (`0 - n`; one-to-many): *RelatedContext*.
-- Links to RightAssignments (`0 - n`; one-to-many): *RelatedContext*.
+- Links to `RightAssignment`s (`0 - n`; one-to-many): *RelatedContext*.
-- Links to Assertions (`0 - n`; one-to-many): *RelatedContext*.
+- Links to `Assertion`s (`0 - n`; one-to-many): *RelatedContext*.
-- Links to RightsConflicts (`0 - n`; one-to-many): *RelatedContext*.
+- Links to `RightsConflict`s (`0 - n`; one-to-many): *RelatedContext*.

-Visualized, an RRM Right looks like:
+Visualized, an RRM `Right` looks like:

 ![](media/rrmright.png)

+*Note that for the outgoing references, we have expanded the `Context` parent entity to its
+subclasses: `Right`s, `RightsAssignment`s, `Assertion`s, and `RightsConflict`s*

-##### Additional Types of Rights
+##### Additional Types of `Right`s

+FIXME:
-The RRM specifies three special types of Rights intended for specific use
+The RRM specifies three special types of `Right`s intended for specific use
 cases:

-- **SourceRight:** A Right from which another Right is derived
+- `lcc:SourceRight`: A `Right` from which another `Right` is derived;
-- **SuperSededRight:** A Right to invalidate a referenced Right
+- `lcc:SupersededRight`: A `Right` to invalidate a referenced `Right`; and
-- **RightSet:** A collection of Rights bundled as a single Right
+- `lcc:RightSet`: A collection of `Right`s bundled as a single `Right`.

-For now, we've decided to leave these special types out of the specificiation:
+For now, we've decided to leave these special types out of the specification:

-- **SourceRight** and **SuperSededRight**: Although both can be easily represented with an ontology,
+- `lcc:SourceRight` and `lcc:SupersededRight`: Although both can be easily represented with an
-  they would greatly complicate the ownership logic of an immutable ledger.
+  ontology, they would greatly complicate the ownership logic of an immutable ledger.
-- **RightSet**: In the context of putting Rights onto a global registry, this is specifically a
+- `lcc:RightSet`: In the context of putting `Right`s onto a global registry, this is specifically a
   problem: most decentralized ledgers cannot guarantee, and especially synchronize, the concurrent
   transfer of multiple assets.
-    - TODO: Tim: I talked to Dimi about this, and we were trying to figure this out with
-      cryptoconditions, but it seems that at this stage it is not possible.
+    - TODO: This may eventually become possible with cryptoconditions

 ##### The Notion of Ownership

+FIXME:
-As RRM Rights are specific to the RRM Party they're provided for, any digital creator that wants to
+As RRM `Right`s are specific to the RRM `Party` they're provided for, any digital creator that wants
-distribute a Manifestation's Rights to a multitude of interested Parties must take the following
+to distribute a `Manifestation`'s `Right`s to a multitude of interested `Party`s must take the
-steps:
+following steps:

-1. Register their Party identifier on a global registry;
+1. Register their `Party` identifier on a global registry;
-1. Register their Creation on a global registry and link it to their Party identifier;
+1. Register their `Creation` on a global registry and link it to their `Party` identifier;
-1. Register Manifestations to the Creation on a global registry;
+1. Register `Manifestation`s to the `Creation` on a global registry;
-1. Register any number of Rights tailored to interested Parties on a global registry; and
+1. Register any number of `Right`s tailored to interested `Party`s on a global registry; and
-1. Register RightAssignments to assign these Rights to interested Parties.
+1. Register `RightAssignment`s to assign these `Right`s to interested `Party`s.

-This highlights that Rights are not strictly limited to only registrations.
-Rights contain
+This highlights that `Right`s are not strictly limited to only registrations. `Right`s contain
-properties of ownership and can be transferred from one Party to another via RightsAssignments.
+properties of ownership and can be transferred from one `Party` to another via `RightsAssignment`s.

-Manifestations are not limited to a single Right.
-Parties are able to attach as many
+`Manifestation`s are not limited to a single `Right`. `Party`s are able to attach as many `Right`s
-Rights as necessary to a Manifestation.
-There are a few edge cases to consider when licensing
+as necessary to a `Manifestation`.
+There are a few edge cases to consider when licensing information
-information is stored:
+is stored:

-- Specific licenses can imply an agreement between the issuer of the Right and the commons; to
+- Specific licenses can imply an agreement between the issuer of the `Right` and the commons; to
-  handle this intention to grant Rights to literally everyone, a special Party symbolizing the
+  handle this intention to grant `Right`s to literally everyone, a special `Party` symbolizing the
-  commons could be created to receive and hold such Rights.
-Following the assignment of this Right,
+  commons could be created to receive and hold such `Right`s.
+Following the assignment of this
-  other, arbitrary, transfers of Rights of the license to specific Persons or must be disallowed.
+  `Right`, other, arbitrary, transfers of `Right`s of the license to specific Persons or must be
-  Finally, Parties must also be disallowed from attaching new Rights with licenses that conflict
+  disallowed.
+Finally, `Party`s must also be disallowed from attaching new `Right`s with licenses
-  with the "commons license" to the Manifestation.
+  that conflict with the "commons license" to the `Manifestation`.
 - TODO: Maybe there are more edge cases like this.
 If so, enumerate and discuss/propose solutions.

 #### Proposed Transformation

+FIXME:
-Transforming the RRM Right `Entity` poses some challenges.
-According to the RRM specification, an RRM
+Transforming the RRM `Right` entity poses some challenges.
+According to the RRM specification, a
-Right can:
+`Right` can:

 - Represent both copyright as well as licensing information; and
-- Be a SourceRight, SuperSeededRight or RightSet.
+- Be a `lcc:SourceRight`, `lcc:SuperSeededRight` or `lcc:RightSet.`

-In order for Rights to be atomically transferrable units, we ignore the latter requirement and
+In order for `Right`s to be atomically transferrable units, we ignore the special requirements of
-focus on modelling Rights to be transferrable containers of specific licensing information.
+the `lcc:RightSet` and focus on modelling `Right`s to be transferrable containers of specific
-To the best of our knowledge there is not an appropriate RDF schema creates such containers, so we
+licensing information.
+To the best of our knowledge, there are no existing RDF schemata for creating
-propose the following schema that satisfies the consolidated requirements of:
+such containers, so we propose the following to satisfy the consolidated requirements of:

 - [LCC: Rights Reference Model](http://doi.org/10.1000/284);
 - [W3C: Open Digital Rights Language](https://www.w3.org/TR/odrl/); and